zalmoxisus/redux-devtools-filter-actions/README.md

 -------------         | -------------
 `blacklist`           | An array of actions (regex as string) to be hidden in the child monitor.
 `whitelist`           | An array of actions (regex as string) to be shown.
 If specified, other than those actions will be hidden (the 'blacklist' parameter will be ignored).
+`actionsFilter`       | Function which takes `action` object and id number as arguments, and should return `action` object back.
+See the example above.
+`statesFilter`        | Function which takes `state` object and index as arguments, and should return `state` object back.
+See the example above.

 ### License